Does Time Slow Down When You Move?

 (1968)

-In the pictures above (from the brilliant movie; "2001: A Space Odyssey" (1968)), gravity is achieved by spinning, which scientifically equals a constant uniform acceleration.
-In science, constant acceleration and gravity are equivalent.
-It helps, when we need to understand how gravity may affect the flow of time.
+In the pictures above (from the brilliant movie 2001: A Space Odyssey (1968)), gravity is achieved by spinning, which scientifically equals a constant uniform acceleration.
+In science, constant acceleration and gravitation are equivalent.
+This helps us understand how gravity affects the flow of time.

 This fact helps to visualize Gravitational Time Dilation.

-2. Imagine the elevator has someone standing on the floor, with a regular ticking watch.
+Imagine the elevator, with someone standing on the floor with a regular ticking watch.
 Let us call him Niels.

-3. Imagine someone about to pull the elevator (he is faraway outside, and pulling in the direction of the ceiling).
+Imagine someone about to pull the elevator (he is far away outside and pulling in the direction of the ceiling).
 Let us call him Albert.

-4. Imagine the elevator has a light-pulse-watch on the ceiling.
-It sends a light pulse every second - 60 a minute - straight down to Niels on the floor.
+Imagine the elevator has a pearl-shooting-watch on the ceiling.
+It sends a pearl at a fixed interval every second - 60 a minute - straight down to Niels on the floor.

-5. Niels receives 60 light pulses every minute from this ceiling light-pulse-watch.
+Niels receives 60 pearls every minute from this ceiling pearl-shooting-watch.
+One a second.

-6. Now, imagine Albert pulls the elevator, and thereby create acceleration in the direction of the ceiling (and so also gravitation inside the elevator - from the bottom up).
+Now, imagine Albert pulls the elevator, thereby creating acceleration from the floor in the direction of the ceiling (and so also gravitation inside the elevator—from the bottom up).

-Niels will also record more than 60 pulses a minute because he is being pulled in the direction of the pulses that are sent to him from the ceiling.
-You can say that he catches up to them (let us say he now receives 120 pulses in one of his minutes).
-However, the ceiling light-pulse-watch is still only sending 60 per minute.
+Niels will also record more than 60 pearls a minute because he is being pulled in the direction of the pearls that are sent to him from the ceiling.
+You can say that he catches up to them (let us say he now receives 120 peals in one of his minutes).
+However, the ceiling pearl-shooting-watch is still only sending 60 per minute.

-There can only be one of two explanations:
+There can only be one of two explanations why Niels receives more photons than the light watch is sending:

-1. Either the speed of these light photons/pulses are variant, and changes as Niels is being pulled into them.
-From Niels’ perspective, the photons increase in speed.
-In other words; relative to Niels, the light-pulses become faster than light.
+Either the speed of these light photons is variant, and changes as Niels is pulled into them.
+From Niels’s perspective, the photons increase in speed.
+In other words, relative to Niels, the light photon appears faster than light.

-2. The time on the floor becomes slower than on the ceiling.
+The time on the floor becomes slower than the time near the ceiling.

-Niels must conclude that when just 60 seconds passed at the floor where he is, 120 seconds must have passed at the ceiling where this light-pulse-watch is.
-Niels’s clock ticks slower now on the elevator floor, when the acceleration/the gravity increases.
+Niels must conclude that when just 60 seconds passed at the floor where he is, 120 seconds must have passed at the ceiling where this light-photon-shooting watch is.
+Niels’s clock ticks slower now on the elevator floor, when the acceleration/the gravitation increases.

-The stronger the gravity, the slower the time.
+The stronger the acceleration, the slower the time - the stronger the gravitation, the slower the time.

 Attribution: I am often asked if Time Dilation has been confirmed?
 As expressed, in the article: yes it has, beyond any reasonable doubt.
 For reference, see, for example, these experiments: Pound–Rebka experiment (1959), Hafele–Keating experiment (1971), Gravity Probe A experiment (1976), Iijima et al. experiments (1975 - 1977), Chou et al. experiments (2010), Via our Particle Accelerators; fx (2014), van Baak et al. experiments (2005 - 2016) & Wayward Satellite Experiments (2019), etc.